 On February 13, 2024, the Company completed a public offering (the "February 2024 Unit Offering") of an aggregate of 23,734,000 units (the "February Units") and 130,106,000 pre-funded units (the "February Pre-Funded Units") for a purchase price of \$0.065 per February Unit and \$0.0649 per February Pre-Funded Unit, resulting in aggregate gross proceeds of approximately \$10 million.
-Each February Unit consists of (i) one share of common stock, and (ii) one warrant (the "February Warrants") to purchase one share of common stock (the "February Pre-Funded Unit consists of (i) one pre-funded warrant (the "February Pre-Funded Unit consists of (i) one pre-funded warrant (the "February Pre-Funded Warrants") to purchase one share of common stock, and (ii) one February Pre-Funded Unit consists of (i) one pre-funded warrant (the "February Pre-Funded Warrants") to purchase one share of common stock, and (ii) one February Warrant.
+Each February Unit consists of (i) one share of common stock, and (ii) one warrant (the "February Warrants") to purchase one share of common stock (the "February Pre-Funded Warrants") to purchase one share of common stock, and (ii) one February Warrants.

-11. Subsequent Events, continued
+11. Subsequent Events,

-In addition, immediately following the February 2024 Unit Offering, on February 13, 2024, pursuant to letter agreements with certain holders of Series B Preferred Stock, the Company repurchased 62,657 outstanding shares of Series B Preferred Stock and cancelled 81,315 shares of Series B Preferred Stock, at a price of \$6.3 million.
+In addition, immediately following the February 2024 Unit Offering, on February 13, 2024, pursuant to letter agreements with certain holders of Series B Preferred Stock, the Company repurchased 62,657 outstanding shares of Series B Preferred Stock and cancelled 81,315 shares of Series B Preferred Stock Warrants to purchase up to 81,315 shares of Series B Preferred Stock, at a price of \$6.3 million.